Leptin The Primary Fat Loss Hormone

 These therapies are all designed to help MANAGE or regulate leptin levels by improving leptin sensitivity.

 That’s how they help with weight loss, by regulating your hormones.

 If you have leptin resistance you will want to layer therapies on top of each other.

 So make sure that you ALSO exercise and that you ALSO eat healthy when taking leptin supplements or when using leptin medications.

 Balancing your leptin level is probably one of the most important things you can and should do if you are interested in weight loss.

-I am of the opinion that EVERYONE who is overweight has SOME issue with leptin.
+I am of the opinion that EVERYONE who is overweight has SOME issues with leptin.

-I think in the coming year (probably decade) we will start to understand just how important this fat regulating hormone is.
+I think in the coming years (probably a decade) we will start to understand just how important this fat-regulating hormone is.